eqy/autotosis/README.md

 All my other machines (that have GPUs) are currently busy at the moment doing "real" work, so I tried training this ResNet-18 on my ancient i5-3570K (it doesn't even have AVX2 extensions!) machine.
-However, it turns out that this is still fast enough to train a 128x128 input resolution model in a few days.
+However, it turns out that this is still fast enough to train a 128x128 input resolution model.
 For longer video clips, inference can be "sped up" by subsampling the video (e.g., predictions at << 60fps).